 - Be a Canadian permanent resident living in Canada/Canadian citizen

-- Cannot have been sponsored as a spouse within the last five years
+- Not have been sponsored as a spouse within the last five years

 Sponsored Applicant Requirements

-Couples applying through the Express Entry system can follow one of two pathways: Either the main applicant lists the spouse, common-law partner or conjugal partner as a dependent or they name them as a secondary-applicant.
-Take into account that of the three programs offered, couples who are listing dependents can only apply to the Federal Skilled Worker and Federal Skilled Trades Programs because the Canadian Experience Class does not allow dependents and is more suited to single, young professionals.
+You must consider that couples listing dependents can only apply to the Federal Skilled Worker and Federal Skilled Trades Programs because the Canadian Experience Class does not allow dependents and is more suited to single, young professionals.

 Applying with a Main & Secondary Applicant

-This method still requires applicants to provide proof of funds through the Federal Skilled Worker and Federal Skilled Trades Programs but works differently in the sense that your partner is seen as a contributor to the program.
-This means that when you create your profile through one of these programs under Express Entry, you have a maximum of 1,200 points possible out of which, only 40 are then determined by your partner’s profile.
-This may not seem like a lot but if you consider that the average successful CRS score is between 430 and 460, it can make a real difference.
+This method still requires applicants to provide proof of funds through the Federal Skilled Worker and Federal Skilled Trades Programs.
+Still, it works differently because your partner is seen as a contributor to the program.
+This means that when you create your profile through one of these programs under Express Entry, you have a maximum of 1,200 points possible, out of which only 40 are determined by your partner’s profile.
+This may not seem like a lot, but considering that the average successful CRS score over the last six months has been 485 to 490, it can make a real difference.

-It’s important to consider which partner has the strongest profile before applying in order to name that person as the main applicant.
-If your partner would score highly in the above categories, it’s worth listing them as a secondary-applicant but if they would score poorly, consider listing them as a dependent instead.
+NOTE: It is essential to consider which partner has the strongest profile before applying to name that person as the main applicant.
+If your partner scores highly in the above categories, it’s worth listing them as a secondary applicant, but if they would score poorly, consider listing them as a dependent instead.

 Applying with Dependents

-Listing a partner as a dependent requires the main applicant to provide proof of sufficient funds to settle in Canada if you have dependents but does not take your partner’s profile into account when calculating the CRS score.
+Listing a partner as a dependent requires the main applicant to provide proof of sufficient funds to settle in Canada if you have dependents but does not consider your partner’s profile when calculating the CRS score.

-Other ways to immigrate to Canada as a couple include applying for Provincial Nominee Programs with the partner that has the strongest skill set/education etc. applying as the main candidate for immigration.
-The spouse, common-law partner or conjugal partner will then be listed as a dependent on the application.
-The main applicant will need to provide evidence of sufficient funds to settle in Canada with the figure being determined by the amount of dependents listed.
+Another ideal option for moving to Canada as a couple is the Provincial Nominee Program.
+The key here is for the partner with the strongest skill set, education, etc., to apply as the main immigration candidate.
+So if this is you, your spouse, common-law partner, or conjugal partner will be listed as a dependent on the application.
+As the main applicant, you must provide evidence of sufficient funds to settle in Canada, with the figure being determined by the number of dependents listed.

-Another option (if both applicants are eligible) is to apply separately for respective immigration programs, withdrawing the one when there is a successful Invitation to Apply (ITA) issued.
-However, this can be expensive if both applications are processed successfully as there are double the fees attached.
+Alternatively, if both applicants are eligible, you can apply separately to respective immigration programs and withdraw from one when a successful Invitation to Apply (ITA) is issued with another.
+You should, however, note that this can be expensive if both applications are processed successfully, as there are double the fees attached.

 Provinces Offering PNPs